 The only sign of other people was a couple of men working on wooden boats on the riverbank and a single man swimming 1/3 of the way out into the river.
 He seemed to be carrying a net, likely fishing in the Mekong.

 Following just relaxing a few moments to take in the view, we began to head back up the paved boat path to the car.
-We still had a long drive ahead of us to Sakon Nakhon later that afternoon and still wanted to head to Tham Phra Waterfall on the way.
+We still had a long drive ahead of us to Sakon Nakhon later that afternoon and still wanted to see the Tham Phra Waterfall on the way.

 How to Get to Sida Mekong River Beach